Welcome to Concordia Academy

 As part of our legal and safeguarding duties, we must ensure that we verify the identity of children being admitted to school, as well as confirming who holds parental responsibility.

 Before your child starts school, you must provide some documents to us.
 This is so that we can confirm who your child is, who their parents are, where you live, and any other important information.
+Children will not be allowed to start until the school have received all requested paperwork.

 We need to see original documents, as we cannot accept photocopies.
 We will take a copy of each document that you provide and retain this confidentially in your child’s pupil file.
 Any information on the document that isn’t relevant to this process will be covered or redacted so that it doesn’t show.